In order to gain a Y4 or Y3 CoC, you will need to do some classroom training, some yacht and sea service, and finally an oral exam.

 In all cases, you must undertake the MCA oral for Y4.

-You may continue along the Y route if you choose option 2 or 3, but when moving on to Y3, you must sit the SV Auxiliary Equipment II module in addition to the requirements detailed in MSN 1859.
+You may continue along the Y route, but when moving on to Y3, you must sit the SV Auxiliary Equipment II module in addition to the requirements detailed in MSN 1859.

 If you hold MEOL, you need to have 12 months service as a yacht engineer, on yachts of 350kW or more in propulsion power, which must include at least 6 months actual sea service, whilst holding the MEOL(Y) or MEOL (MN)